 In order to comply with these statutes and the many others detailed in the FSMA, your company will need food industry software and a renewed emphasis on record keeping, transparency, assessment of risk, and food safety.
 Enterprise resource planning (ERP) software can be of significant assistance in these areas.
 ERP for food manufacturers allows your business to keep these records well and leads to increased transparency.
 In addition, ERP for food manufacturers helps with a variety of business functions and supports.

-Sage ERP X3 is one example that can help your business track suppliers, lots, and processes and easily provide essential documentation to everyone who needs access.
-For more information about Sage ERP X3, visit here.
+Sage EM (formerly known as Sage X3) is one example that can help your business track suppliers, lots, and processes and easily provide essential documentation to everyone who needs access.
+For more information about Sage EM (formerly known as Sage X3), visit here.
 For further information about food manufacturing regulations and compliance, download our whitepaper “What Food Manufacturers Need to Know about the Food Safety Modernization Act.”

 Our small and dedicated team specializes in helping small-to-medium size Canadian businesses and non-profits select and adapt Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Human Resource Management (HRMS) and IT services.
 With IWI’s 15 years in business and 100 plus years of combined experience, IWI has helped hundreds of manufacturing, distribution, and financial service companies gain efficiency, grow, and lower their operating costs.

 With the unique combination of industry knowledge and diverse technology expertise, IWI provides cost-effective solutions to help clients gain a competitive edge.
 As a Sage business partner, servicing the Greater Toronto Area, we support evaluation and implementation of operations and finance systems to optimize technology, ensuring high return on investment with a quick and painless transition to new software.